department-of-veterans-affairs/vets-website/_education/gi-bill/foreign-programs.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">
 <div markdown="1">
-If you are planning to pursue training at a foreign school, you can use VA benefits to cover your tuition and fees.
+If you plan to study at a foreign school, you can use VA benefits to cover your tuition and fees.
 </div>
 <div class="call-out" markdown="1">
 ### Are you eligible for compensation?